zeranecatamco/Student-Webpages/5th-period/angel-h/README.md

 ## About This Project and what i've learned
 This portfolio holds mostly everything I've made in this year's class of AP Comp Sci Principles, it is a reflection of all my knowledge.

 Making this portfolio, I refreshed my memory on everything I learned, and even learned a few new skills.
 I learned how to use GitHub, to use the interface, and to implement my websites and programming into the site.
 I understand how to make my own website, and I brushed up a little bit on moving files and stuff.
 It was pretty cool to learn some new things about CSS to decorate my website, like the very neat text shadows.
-I also learned how to combine the different files in coding, like how to put the websites within one another.
-Utlimately, making the portfolio was confusing, but I pulled through and learned some stuff coming out of it.
+I also learned how to combine the different files in coding, putting the different websites within one another.
+Ultimately, making the portfolio was confusing, but I pulled through and learned some stuff coming out of it.

 ## Content
 - another about me